-A federal grant made available to undergraduate students with exceptional financial need.
+A federal grant made available to undergraduate students with exceptional financial need who are Pell Grant recipients.

 ILLINOIS GRANT PROGRAM FOR DEPENDENTS OF CORRECTIONAL OFFICERS

 Tuition and fees program for the spouse and children of a State of Illinois Department of Corrections officer killed or at least 90% disabled in the line of duty.